 - Your nurse will remove the IV in your arm.
 If you have a special long-term IV, the nurse will clean out the device. - You will likely get a prescription for medications to help with side effects.
 Make sure you understand the instructions for taking these medications to help your side effects.

 Getting cancer drugs closer to home

 When possible, we will give your cancer drugs and some other treatments at a hospital closer to your home.
-The Cancer Centre partners with Brockville General Hospital and Lennox & Addington County General Hospital (Napanee) to give some treatments to patients at these locations.
-If you would like to know more about getting your cancer drugs closer to home, ask your nurse or oncologist.
+The Cancer Centre partners with the following hospitals to give some treatments: